HardikBhati/HostelMania/README.md

 - User authentication (login, logout, register) with security measures.
 - Listing and details of each blog.
 - JWT based authentication.
-- get blogs with the author/owner name.
+- Dashboard for viewing/deleting your blogs
-- Delete blog if authorized.
 - Protected routes with proper implementation of middleware
 -